LoopUpSolutions/LoopUpSolutions/README.md

 ---

-## 💼 Entre em contato
+## 💼 Get in Touch

-Se você está buscando uma equipe para desenvolver seu projeto com qualidade, escalabilidade e atenção aos detalhes, fale com a gente!
+If you're looking for a team to build your project with quality, scalability, and attention to detail, talk to us!

 📧 loopupsolutions@gmail.com

 ---

-> Transformamos ideias em experiências digitais impactantes.
+> We turn ideas into impactful digital experiences.